benjaminztaylor/tools/README.md

 # Assorted tools

+## Remove formatted text

+Copies and renames files in a new folder.

+use 1: run `python rmv_rname.py -i test_files/`

+Keeps everything starting with last character of breaking constant (here the constant is "_C"). use 2: run `python rmv_rname.py -c "_C" -i test_files/`

 ## Move files (script)

 Moving images for multiple cameras into folders based on frame number (rather than camera number).